Key Moments

 Do This

-Frame resolutions around underlying values like health or connection, not just discrete goals.
+Frame resolutions around underlying values like health or connection, rather than discrete goals.

-Connect and contribute to something beyond yourself (family, work, community, spirituality).
+Connect and contribute to something beyond yourself (family, work, community, spiritual commitments).

-Nurture belonging by valuing others intrinsically and feeling valued in turn.
+Focus on 'belonging' by valuing others intrinsically and feeling valued in return.

 Reframe everyday tasks as acts of love or service to imbue them with meaning.